 - Windows has a lot of Linux functionality

 - There are more software programs, games, and utilities for Windows because of the number of users

-- Windows machines can be created by companies other than Microsoft, so the high quality is not always guaranteed
+- Windows devices are manufactured by companies other than Microsoft, so quality is not always guaranteed

 - Running macOS on PC creates an unstable environment that can interfere with your app development process